 How to Apply for Mitacs Accelerate Canadian Research Funding

 There are a couple of ways Canadian innovators can kick-off the Mitacs Accelerate research process:

 - Institution Known: Applicants that have already met with a post-secondary institution may work collaboratively to frame the project and send Mitacs a request for an application.
 Once received, partners can complete and send back to Mitacs for approval.

-- Institution Unknown: Applicants can contact a Mitacs Business Development Manager to discuss the project’s fit, identify potential research partners, and develop a proposal.
+- Institution Unknown: Applicants can contact a Mitacs representative to discuss the project’s fit, identify potential research partners, and develop a proposal.

 Applications typically take six weeks to be approved.
 Upon approval, applicants may begin working with the professor and their interns.